MITLibraries/mario/docs/architecture-decisions/0015-use-a-single-bucket.md

 ## Consequences

 Changes will be needed both in mario and in the scripts that upload data to the current bucket.
+It's worth noting that bucket policies around lifecycle and permissions can be applied to objects based on prefix, so any existing needs specific to a source can be supported with this change.